ShweMoeThantAurum/HelloWorldFlask/README.md

 ## Overview

 This project demonstrates a **real-world Flask deployment setup** with proper CI/CD automation, version control, and GitHub Actions workflows already configured for you.
-It follows best practices used in professional software teams.

 ---